Your Biggest Fan

 For example, imagine a software engineer explaining that computers can only process information in bits.
 His colleagues at Facebook or Google are not going to find this interesting because it’s something they’ve learned in CS101, but someone who is new to the world of computers is going to be fascinated by this (as my friend was last week).
 What’s obvious to you can be amazing to others, especially if these others are people whom you have absolutely no familiarity with.

 This means that you shouldn’t let the opinion of your peers or friends stop you from doing something.
 When I first started writing a blog (this current one!) about personal development, I was worried that my friends would find what I wrote trite, or worse, ridiculous.
 But the comments and emails from the readers proved that there was at least someone who liked what I wrote, even if it wasn’t good writing.
 They weren’t being encouraging for the sake of it; they were excited and genuinely found value in what I wrote.
-At the very least, this means that I helped them discover a particular idea that they wouldn’t have until a later time, and that I haven’t just wasted time writing at all.
+I had introduced them to new ideas, even if those ideas weren’t original.